 As a WordPress security expert, I’d recommend installing a reliable plugin like Google Authenticator or Duo Two-Factor Authentication that will require users to input not just their password but also a one-time code sent through an app or SMS.
 This added layer of protection ensures that even if someone manages to crack your password, they’ll still need the unique code generated by 2FA, making unauthorized logins exceedingly difficult and safeguarding your site against potential cyber threats.

-In conclusion, securing your WordPress site is crucial for protecting both your data and your users’ information.
+In conclusion, securing your WordPress site is crucial for protecting your data and users’ information.
 Implementing best practices such as limiting login attempts, using strong credentials management, ensuring secure file permissions, and enabling two-factor authentication can significantly reduce the risk of cyberattacks.

 Did you know that approximately 90% of all hacked CMS websites in 2020 were WordPress sites?